RedHatNordicsSA/linux4win/content/lab2.md

 If you are familiar with storage in general, you will recognised a lot of the terms on this page, such as ```RAID Devices```, ```Drives``` and ```NFS mounts```.
 The less familiar things may be:

-* VDO Devices (This is a deduplication technology in Linux)
 * ISCSI Targets (This is SCSI over IP)
 * Volume Groups (This is a Logical Volume Manager concept for a group of disk - which you will learn about in the next part of this lab)
 * Storage logs (All logs collected that are related to storage)